How to Make DIY Bath Soaks With Ingredients From Your Kitchen

 2. The Epsom Salt & Ginger Detox Soak

-For: Sore muscles & grounding calm
+For: Sore muscles and grounding calm

-- 1–2 cups Epsom salt (magnesium sulfate)
+- 1 to 2 cups Epsom salt (magnesium sulfate)

-- Optional: A few drops of lemon juice or zest
+- Optional: A few drops of lemon juice or zest for a brightening scent

 3. The Oatmeal & Lavender Calm Soak

-For: Irritated skin & anxious minds
+For: Irritated skin and anxious minds

-💡 Tips for the Ultimate At-Home Soak
+💡 Tips for the Ultimate At Home Soak

 🌼 Make It Your Own